Professor Andrew Krentz

 While Prof Krentz’s primary clinical focus is type 2 diabetes he offers expertise in obesity, diabetes prevention, lipid metabolism, hypertension, and non-alcoholic fatty liver disease.
 Not only are these modifiable risk factors relevant to the development of cardiovascular disease but they increase the risks of dementia and frailty thereby impairing healthy longevity.

-Currently Andrew is visiting professor of medical science in the Institute for Cardiovascular & Metabolic Research at the University of Reading, UK where he is involved in the development of a new medical school.
-Before his move into the life sciences and academia he was a senior consultant physician specialising in diabetes & endocrinology at University Hospital Southampton, UK.
+Currently, Andrew is visiting professor of medical science in the Institute for Cardiovascular & Metabolic Research at the University of Reading, the UK where he is involved in the development of a new medical school.
+Before his move into the life sciences and academia, he was a senior consultant physician specialising in diabetes & endocrinology at University Hospital Southampton, UK.

 Andrew has long recognized the importance of patient engagement in achieving long-term health goals and the pursuit of healthy ageing.